2026 Castafari Offshore Fishing Seminar Schedule

 - Capt.
 Kevin Albohn

 Learn and see first hand some modern advances to the latest connections used to attach mono to braided line.
 This is a must if you don't already know how to splice and tie mono/flouro into/onto braided line.
-This will be a hands on workshop. - 6:30pm - 7:30pm "Fish Prints"
+This will be a hands on workshop. - 6:30pm - 7:30pm BONUS SESSION "Fish Prints"

 -